oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 ### Enforcement

-    - It is enforced when the view is active.
+    - It is enforced when the view is: active.

 ## Values